 “Everything’s fine mom,” said Callie.

 "Okay, just making sure…" her mother trailed off as she disappeared once more.
 Callie listened to her mother walk down the stairs.
 She heard the front door open and close.
 Holding her hair away from her face, Callie pulled up the pant legs of her pajamas and looked down at her legs.
-There were several new rashes on her skin that had formed during the night.
+Several new rashes had formed on her skin during the night.
 Callie swallowed hard.
 She pulled open her closet and hastily moved the hangers across the rack one at a time, looking for something to wear that would cover up her legs.
 There was a lot to figure out, but she could not be late to school or else people might begin to ask questions.
 How would she explain any of this?
 Perhaps she had some horrible disease, like leprosy—or something worse!
 At least she had to learn what was happening to her before it was announced to the entire world.
 She scratched her leg, and one of the scabs came off in her hand.
 Gold-colored fish scales fell onto the carpet in a sparkling cascade.
-Her skin was smooth and even beneath the scab.
+Her skin was smooth beneath the scab.
 Mentally going over the worst-case scenarios, Callie pulled on some leggings, followed by a pair of shorts and a t-shirt.
-Pulling on a sweater and grabbing her backpack, she hurried from the house.
+Putting on a sweater and grabbing her backpack, she hurried from the house.

 “Over here!” said a blond girl with curly hair and brown eyes.
 She was sitting near the back.
 The girl scooted over and indicated to the seat beside her with a perfectly manicured hand.

 "Thanks, Sarah," said Callie, sitting down beside her.
 She scratched her thigh through her leggings.

 “What on earth are you wearing?” asked Sarah.

 “Well, we obviously need to go shopping, if it’s getting this bad,” she said looking her friend over.